NicolaAnnu/SerieA-bot-telegram/readMe.md

 # Serie A Telegram Bot

 A Telegram bot designed for Serie A and Fantacalcio enthusiasts.
-It automatically sends a reminder 60 minutes before the first match of every Serie A matchday, ensuring that participants remember to submit their lineup on time.
+It automatically sends two reminders before the first match of every Serie A matchday: one 24 hours earlier and another 60 minutes before kickoff, ensuring that participants remember to submit their lineup on time.

-The bot operates completely autonomously: once a matchday ends, it identifies the next one and schedules the upcoming reminder without any manual action.
+The bot operates completely autonomously: once a matchday ends, it identifies the next one and schedules the upcoming reminders without any manual action.
 In addition to notifications, the bot now offers useful interactive commands, allowing users to check the status of the next matchday and reminder time, view the full Serie A standings, and request the match schedule of any gameweek simply by typing /partiteX (for example, /partite10 to see matchday 10 fixtures).
 A dedicated /comandi menu is also available, displaying all supported commands in a convenient format.

 This project is actively maintained and continuously evolving, with new features and improvements being introduced on a regular basis.

 ---

 ## Features

-- Reminder 60 minutes before the first match of each matchday
+- Double reminders: 24 hours and 60 minutes before the first match of each matchday
 - Automatic scheduling across the full Serie A season
 - Works in Telegram groups
 - `/status` command to check the next notification